GSA/10x/index.md

 <h2 id="what-is-10x">What is 10x?</h2>

-<p>10x is the Office of Investments in GSA’s Office of Products and Programs.
-We provide seed funding for internal government projects that can scale across the federal government or significantly impact and improve how government builds technology for the public good. </p>
+<p>10x is the Office of Investments in GSA’s Technology Transformation Services.
+We provide seed funding for internal government projects that can scale across the federal government or significantly impact and improve how government builds technology for the public good.</p>

-<p>Officially, we are the management vehicle for the Digital Services Fund, a portion of the Federal Citizen Services Fund designated for new, good-for-government products and services.
+<p>We are the management vehicle for the Digital Services Fund, a portion of the Federal Citizen Services Fund designated for new, good-for-government products and services.
 We focus on high-impact ideas from federal civil servants when their own offices might not have the capacity or resources.</p>

 <h2 id="the-process">The 10x process</h2>
-10x is an incremental investment fund inside the federal government, products and services developed in and by the government that can scale widely or affect a significant portion of the U.S. population, whether or not the projects are cost-recoverable.
+We run an incremental investment fund inside the federal government focused on products and services developed in and by the government that can scale widely or affect a significant portion of the U.S. population, whether or not the projects are cost-recoverable.

-Instead of investing in projects on one lump, we start with small exploratory investments to help decide whether larger investments are needed.
-Our approach is based on modern venture capital practices and is designed to spend fewer taxpayer dollars while also ensuring that the best products and services get funded.
+Instead of investing in projects in one lump, we start with small exploratory investments to help decide whether larger investments are needed.
+Each step and level of funding produces meaningful product and helps clarify whether further funds are needed.
+This approach is based on modern venture capital practices and is designed to spend fewer taxpayer dollars while also ensuring that the best products and services get funded.

 <h3 id="0-pitch-what-problem-are-you-trying-to-solve-">0.
 Pitch: What problem are you trying to solve?</h3>
 <p>We start by gathering pitches from federal civil servants. <em><a href="#who-can-pitch">Any federal employee pitch an idea</a></em>.
 Proposals are intentionally short, about 2–3 sentences, to keep them focused on a concrete problem.</p>